Here you will find an extensive list of knitting abbreviations and terms including both US and UK terminology.

 If you want to learn more about how to start knitting, please visit this post – Knitting Lessons

-The list below is a starter guide to general abbreviations and terms.
+The list below is a starter guide to common knitting abbreviations and terms.

 - There are links to video tutorials for some of the techniques below.